 Accordingly, Iowa case law has stated that “discounts only applicable to minority shares … cannot be considered.”
 Security State Bank v.
 Ziegeldorf, 554 N.W.2d 884, 890 (Iowa 1996).
 In addition, Ziegeldorf stated “[t]o allow a marketability discount … would undermine the legislature’s intent to protect minority shareholders from being forced out at a price below the fair value of their pro-rata share of the corporation.”
 Id.; Rath v.
 Rath Packing Co., 136 N.W.2d 410 (Iowa 1965) (A shareholder who dissents to a merger may obtain value of his stock if right thereto is provided by statute and if procedure established therefore is followed by him).

 6. Conclusions & Recommendations

 As discussed above, minority shareholders in a private corporation must be aware of tactics by majority shareholders designed to “squeeze” or “freeze” them out of the corporation.
 If these tactics occur, minority shareholders have remedies to ease the wrongs of the majority shareholders.
 Including, but not limited to, the recovery of the fair value of corporate shares.
-If you sense, as a minority shareholder, that you are being “squeezed” or “freezed” out of the corporation, LaMarca & Landry, P.C. would be available to discuss your concerns and possible remedies.
+If you sense, as a minority shareholder, that you are being “squeezed” or “freezed” out of the corporation, an attorney at LaMarca Law Group, P.C. would be available to discuss your concerns and possible remedies.